IoT

 Prevent your Christiania bike from being stolen

-Buy an extra chain lock
+Get an extra chain lock

-Lock the cargo bike to something solid.
+Lock your cargo bike to something that is fixed in place.

 Personalize your cargo bike.